ogshotcallerz/odin-recipes/README.md

 I was able to learn how to use Git and GitHub.
 I have learned the basic commands to use the terminal on my mac.
 I learned how to create a repository, how to download it via terminal, how to google for commands that I forgot, and I need help learning how to spell lol.
 I still need some practice but I know when I have messed up.
 I need to referance the Odin Project for my list of commands but I'm sure that I will learn it better as I spend more time with it.

+Let's try this again!
+I have been having issues with commiting to github.
+Lets try one more time without any errors.